BackofenLab/CLIPcontext/README.md

 # CLIPcontext
-CLIPcontext takes genomic RBP binding regions identified by CLIP-seq, maps them to the transcriptome, and retrieves the region sequences with both genomic and transcript sequence context.
-Depending on the location of the binding regions, this leads to the extraction of different sequence contexts:
+CLIPcontext takes genomic RBP binding regions or sites identified by CLIP-seq, maps them to the transcriptome, and retrieves the region sequences with both genomic and transcript sequence context.
+Depending on the location of the binding regions, this leads to the extraction of two different sequence contexts:

 <img src="doc/gen_tr_context.png" alt="Site with genomic and transcript context"
 	title="Site with genomic and transcript context" width="700" />